Sonam-14/Ganpat-STTP-on-Data-Analytics-with-Python/README.md

 # Ganpat-STTP-on-Data-Analytics-with-Python
 Ganpat STTP on Data Analytics with Python
-# Qualitu of information was very well
+# Quality of information was very well